nbridgemohan/nicholas-bridgemohan-sdk/readme.md

 ### Prerequisites

-You will need a API Key (Or you can just use the one in the project)
+You will need a API Key (Or you can just use the one in the sample code below for ease of use)

 - Api Key
   ```sh